cncf/wg-serverless/workflow/spec/spec.md

 </details>

-Actions have access to the state data.
+[Actions](#Action-Definition) have access to the state data.
 They can filter it before executing any functions via the dataInputPath parameter.
-This is useful if you want to restrict the data function performed by actions have to pass as their function paramers.
+This is useful if you want to restrict the data function definitions have available to pass to serverless function as parameters.

-Actions can execute functions.
+Actions can execute [functions](#Function-Definition).
 The results data of these functions is considered the output of the action which is then after completion merged back into the state data.
 You can filter the results of actions with the dataResultsPath parameter, to only select parts of the action results that need to be merged back into the state data.